-Sustainable management of P indicates processes of the P recovery from waste and further reuse of the recovered products in other sectors, including agriculture (Barquet et al., 2020).
-Over the past decade, alternative futures of P supply were investigated through multiple research.
+Sustainable management of P raw materials includes processes of P recovery from waste and further reuse of the recovered products in other sectors, including agriculture (Barquet et al., 2020).
+Over the past decade, alternative futures of P supply were investigated through various research.
 A promising way to tackle the shortage of P resources is P recovery from municipal wastewater.
 Urban populations are the motor driving the anthropogenic P cycle as cities receive P in form of food imports and concentrate emissions of P from waste or residue streams to the aquatic environment (Metson, Brownlie and Spears, 2022).

 Additionally, nearly 100% of P eaten in food is excreted.
-It is estimated that every year global excretion reaches the level of around 3 million tonnes of P in urine and faeces making cities P "hotspots" (Cordell, Drangert and White, 2009).
-Urban centers go in line with the "net-zero phosphorus" concept, where the inputs and outputs of P are minimized, simultaneously recovering P from the output stream.
-The major part, approximately 90%, of the P from the wastewater is transferred to the sludge from where it can be effectively recovered (Smol, 2019).
-Thus, infrastructure of centralized wastewater treatment has drastically reshaped the P cycle within modern cities preventing from permanent P lost.
+It is estimated that every year global excretion reaches the level of around 3 million tones (t) of P in urine and faeces making cities P "hotspots" (Cordell, Drangert and White, 2009).
+Urban centers align with the "net-zero P" concept, where the inputs and outputs of P are minimised, simultaneously recovering P from the output stream.
+The major part, approximately 90%, of P from the wastewater is transferred to the sludge from where it can be effectively recovered, form liquid phase (wastewater) and solid phase (sewage sludge and sewage sludge ash (SSA)) (Smol, 2019).
+Thus, the infrastructure of centralised wastewater treatment has drastically reshaped the P cycle within modern cities preventing permanent P loss.

-Overall, P recovery is a crucial area of research and development, as it has the potential to extend the life of this vital resource and reduce our dependence on mined P. Changes to the current, linear approach require multidimensional innovations in case of products, processes, structures, and decision-makers along the supply chain (Geissler et al., 2020).
+Overall, P recovery is a crucial area of research and development, as it has the potential to extend the life of this vital resource and reduce our dependence on mined P. Changes to the current linear approach require multidimensional innovations in the case of products, processes, structures, and decision-makers along the supply chain (Geissler et al., 2020).
 By continuing to invest in and support this field, we can help to ensure a sustainable and secure supply of P for generations to come.